An intern working in a laboratory

 • participating colleges that offer accommodation to the programme; and

-• participating departments, faculties, postgraduate training programmes and institutes within the University of Oxford’s Humanities Division, Mathematical, Physical and Life Sciences Division, Medical Sciences Division and Social Sciences Division, including:
+• participating departments, faculties, postgraduate training programmes and institutes within the University of Oxford’s Humanities Division, Mathematical, Physical and Life Sciences Division, Medical Sciences Division and Social Sciences Division.

 What happens during a UNIQ+ Research Internship?

-You will receive an induction during the first week of UNIQ+, which will introduce you to the University, the programme and your fellow interns, as well as receiving training specific to your research project.
+You will receive an induction at the beginning of UNIQ+, which will introduce you to the University, the programme and your fellow interns, as well as receiving training specific to your research project.

 Your induction and training will be followed by a research project that will take place in a department within one of our divisions: Medical Sciences, Mathematical, Physical and Life Sciences (MPLS), Humanities, or Social Sciences.
 Following induction, you will be expected to undertake research full-time in Oxford for the remainder of the programme.
 Our dedicated projects page provides information about the projects that may be available this year.